website-search

 product_review_planARead-onlyIdempotentInspect

 Get Lenny Zeltser's expert criteria for reviewing an existing product strategy plan.
 Returns focused guidance for constructive critique—what to check in each section, strategic coherence issues, and how to frame feedback collaboratively.
-Your AI uses this to analyze your plan locally—your plan is never sent to this server.
+Includes rating-sheet items (the lens taxonomy: structure, words, tone) as concrete reference points for grounded feedback on the plan's writing.
+This server never requests your plan and instructs your AI to keep it local.
 Use market_segment: "smb" to include SMB-specific review criteria.
 Use product_focus: "endpoint" to include endpoint viability assessment.

 | Name | Required | Description | Default |